Kulasus/PrehistorikRemaster/README.md

 This project is for academical purpose only.
 I am going to use mainly JavaFX and NetBeans as my IDE.

 # TODO
-1. Add images instad of rectangle fill
-2. Add more enemies
-3. Add music
+1. Add music
-4. Add neceseary stuff for project acceptance
+2. Add neceseary stuff for project acceptance